 The Engineering Science MS focus in Data Science program is mostly intended for STEM students with a strong quantitative background, e.g., an undergrad degree in Computer Science, Statistics, Applied Math, Engineering, or a Natural Science.
 The program of study delves into the deep mathematics and computing of data science.
 Nearly all courses students taken in this program come from the School of Engineering and Applied Sciences.

 The Master of Professional Studies in Data Science and Applications is mostly intended for students from other backgrounds, often students with some experience in industry, who wish to learn data science and apply it to their domain of interest.
 This program is more focused on applications of data science.
 The course requirements are more interdisciplinary in nature, as they are from the School of Engineering and Applied Sciences, School of Management, School of Public Health and Health Professions, School of Pharmacy, and the College of Arts and Sciences.

 We pursue a holistic review of applications and have no hard GRE cutoff.
 This review includes transcripts, letters of recommendation and industry experience.

 The Institute for Computational and Data Sciences is temporarily suspending the GRE requirement for admission to our masters and PHD programs for the Spring 2021 and Fall 2021 entry terms.

 Some prior knowledge of mathematics, statistics and computing (commensurate with that from an engineering/natural science/math undergraduate program) is required.
 Most students in the program have a solid undergraduate background in a STEM field.
 Entrace requirements can be found on our program homepage.

-Not as of yet, our first cohort will graduate in September 2020 / February 2021.
+Not as of yet, our first cohort graduated in September 2020 / February 2021.
 Data is still be collected.